 What do I get when I complete a course?

-Once you complete a course (or entire curriculum), you will receive a Certificate of Completion in a PDF format to mark your accomplishment.
-Our certificates contain both your name (if set in your Account Details) and a unique verification link that ...
+Once you complete a course (or an entire curriculum), you will receive a Certificate of Completion in a PDF format to mark your accomplishment.
+Our certificates contain both your name (if set in your Account Details) and a unique verification link ...